pytools4dart/pytools4dart/docs/user_guides/07_DART_conventions.md

     - index row,col = 0,1 --> pixel at xmin, ymin + yres

-As one can notice, there is only a 90° rotation between the two configurations.
+As one can notice, there is only a 90° rotation between the two configurations, and an opposit ordination of y-axis.
 The rotation from DART convention to GIS convention can be achieved with function `pytools4dart.hstools.rotate_raster`.
 It is a 2 steps operation:
 - reorder the transposition parameters: (yres, 0, ymin, 0, xres, xmin) --> (xres, 0, xmin, 0, -yres, ymax)